harvester/docs/docs/advanced/addons/rancher-vcluster.md

 _Available as of v1.2.0_

-The `rancher-vcluster` addon allows you to run Rancher as a workload on the underlying Harvester cluster using [vcluster](https://www.vcluster.com/).
+The `rancher-vcluster` addon allows you to run Rancher Manager as a workload on the underlying Harvester cluster and is implemented using [vcluster](https://www.vcluster.com/).

 ![](/img/v1.2/vm-import-controller/EnableAddon.png)